starchildluke/centiskorch/src/content/nicknames/dipplin.md

 ## Nicknames

-y methodology for nicknames is as follows:
+My methodology for nicknames is as follows:

 * I rank nicknames by lettered tiers: S, A, B, C, and D. S is the best and D is the worst.
 * I'll usually list my inspiration for a nickname so you know where they came from.